Greg Oliver: Writing

 He is the author of seven books on professional wrestling, and six books on hockey.
-He is also the co-founder and producer of the Slam Wrestling website, which began as a part of the Sun Media family on the Canoe.ca website.
+He is also the co-founder of the Slam Wrestling website, which began as a part of the Sun Media family on the Canoe.ca website.
 On June 1, 2020, Slam Wrestling ended its association with Postmedia and established SlamWrestling.net.
+In June 2025, Oliver announced he has left SlamWrestling.

 Oliver has contributed to many other publications, including The Hockey News, Publishers Weekly, The Globe and Mail, The Toronto Sun, Kingston Whig-Standard, Kitchener-Waterloo Record, Atlanta Journal-Constitution, Fighting Spirit Magazine.
 As a teenager, he published The Canadian Wrestling Report (1985-1990).

-Oliver's work has been reviewed by Booklist, Quill and Quire, Publishers Weekly, Winnipeg Free Press, London Free Press, Kitchener-Waterloo Record, New York Journal of Books, and one book, Don't Call Me Goon: Hockey's Greatest Enforcers, Gunslingers, and Bad Boys, made The Globe and Mail Top 10 for non-fiction in October 2013.
+Oliver's work has been reviewed by Booklist, Quill and Quire, Publishers Weekly, Winnipeg Free Press, London Free Press, Kitchener-Waterloo Record, New York Journal of Books.
+Don't Call Me Goon: Hockey's Greatest Enforcers, Gunslingers, and Bad Boys, made The Globe and Mail Top 10 for non-fiction in October 2013, and Gibby: Tales of a Baseball Lifer written with baseball's John Gibbons rose to #2 on Canada's non-fiction bestseller list.

-The 2017 documentary, Sweet Daddy Siki, about professional wrestler Daddy Siki|Reginald "Sweet Daddy" Siki, was written by Oliver.
+The 2017 documentary, Sweet Daddy Siki, about professional wrestler Reginald "Sweet Daddy" Siki, was written by Oliver.
+In March 2025, the documentary Lunatic: The Luna Vachon Story about Luna Vachon was released, with Oliver as an associate producer.

 In September 2021, it was announced that Oliver is working with Madusa Debrah Miceli on her autobiography, covering her time in wrestling and in monster trucks.
-It will be out in the spring of 2023 from ECW Press.
+The Woman Who Would Be King: The MADUSA Story came out in the spring of 2023 from ECW Press.
+John Lister at Pro Wrestling Books wrote: “Definitely more of a life story than a wrestling book, this should still appeal to Miceli’s fans.”

+In February 2024, Oliver teamed with Canadian comedian Eric Johnston on Run with the Bull: Three Generations of Sports and Entertainment (with Joseph Casciaro), which not only details Johnston's adventures in comedy and acting, but also his family's history in professional wrestling, namely his grandfather, Bull Johnson, father, Bullwhip Danny Johnson and uncle Randy Johnson.

 Criticism

-In July 2008, Bret Hart, spoke at the George Tragos/Lou Thesz Professional Wrestling Hall of Fame, during the induction banquet for his father, Stu Hart, about Oliver.
+In July 2008 Bret Hart spoke about Oliver at the George Tragos/Lou Thesz Professional Wrestling Hall of Fame during the induction banquet for his father Stu Hart.
 Upset over his ranking in one of Oliver's books – #14 in the greatest Canadian performers, behind midget wrestler Sky Low Low – Hart called Oliver a "charlatan".
 Sports journalist Heath McCoy also criticized Oliver for his placement of Hart, asking if he was joking with that decision and saying the book was highly biased toward Ontario wrestling.